 A total of 20 devices have been distributed in the U.S since HDE approval.
-The device has only been used in one patient at the time of this Executive Summary.
+The device has only been used in one adult patient at the time of this Executive Summary.
 In two other patients, intent to use the ELANA was aborted and the device was not used.
 All three patients (the one successful use and two intended use) were adults and these three were enrolled in the post-approval study.
 Due to limited use of this device, the post-approval study has been suspended.
 Should use increase, the sponsor would be required to recommence the study.
-There were no articles published since last year's literature review and no MDRs were reported to the FDA.
+There were no articles published since last year's literature review and no MDRs were reported to the FDA, therefore there are new safety concerns identified in the past year.